Schedule

 Circle Time

-During Circle Time, children gather in a circle to participate in group activities such as singing songs, reading stories, and discussing the day's schedule.
-This time is also used to introduce new learning themes for the day and week, helping to set the tone and get the kids excited about what they’ll be exploring.
-Circle Time helps develop social skills, listening abilities, and a sense of routine, while also fostering a sense of community among the children.
+During Circle Time at our in-home daycare in Lubbock, Texas, children gather together to take part in group activities such as singing songs, reading stories, and reviewing the day’s schedule.
+This time is also used to introduce new learning themes for the day and week, helping children feel prepared and excited about what they will explore.
+Circle Time supports the development of important social skills, listening, and following routines while fostering a strong sense of community.
+By participating together, children learn to take turns, engage respectfully with others, and feel confident in a predictable daily structure.

 9:45 am